A beginner guitar kit is the ideal first purchase for any learner, ensuring you have everything you’ll need to start playing, right in one box.

-People often buy an electric guitar starter kit and lose interest in an instrument.
-If you’re a parent trying to encourage your kid to pick up an instrument or are looking to test the waters yourself, it may be better to opt for something around $150 like Donner, LyxPro or PylePro guitar kit.
+People often buy an electric guitar starter kit, then lose interest in the instrument.
+If you’re a parent trying to encourage your kid to pick up an instrument or if you’re looking to test those waters yourself, it may be better to opt for something around $150, like the Donner, LyxPro, or PylePro guitar kits.

-Verdict: We felt the need to include more brands that offer value and affordability but with so many big-names ‘pyle-ing’ on them, it’s a tough crowd to go up against in terms of tone or playability.
-The PylePro is a pocket friendly option that will get the ball rolling, but that is about it.
+Verdict: We felt the need to include more brands that offer value and affordability, but with so many big-names ‘pyle-ing’ on them, it’s a tough crowd to go up against in terms of tone or playability.
+The PylePro is a pocket-friendly option that will get the ball rolling, but that’s about it.

 The last frontier for beginners on a shoestring budget!